crownstone/crownstone-app/README.md

 #### Running

-- Start the react server:
+- Start the react server in a seperate terminal:

         react-native start

-- Reverse the port:
+- Reverse the port (only needs to be done once after plugging in the phone):

         adb reverse tcp:8081 tcp:8081

 - Press the play button in android studio

+#### Issues

+Running yarn (or anything else) may confuse android studio.
+If gradle fails, try closing android studio, run `clean.sh`, and import the project again.

 ## Commands